 The sectors being analysed are those that currently have businesses operating in them, provide employment, contribute to the regional, provincial and national Gross Domestic Product.
-They still have opportunities that investors can obtain.
+They still have opportunities that investors can obtain such as Tourism, Agriculture and Mining etc.